 Regulatory Compliance and Legal Risk

-State privacy laws add complexity.
-California's CCPA/CPRA, Virginia's CDPA, and Colorado's CPA regulate data handling and consumer rights.
-These generally don't mandate specific storage locations.
-However, government contractors and critical infrastructure providers face explicit in-state requirements.
+US state privacy laws add complexity.
+California’s CCPA and CPRA, Virginia’s CDPA, and Colorado’s CPA regulate data handling and consumer rights without generally mandating storage locations.
+Government contractors and critical infrastructure providers do face explicit in-state requirements.

-Data residency directly impacts legal risk exposure.
-Organizations hosting data outside their home jurisdiction face potential foreign government data requests, surveillance programs, and conflicting legal obligations.
-A US company storing EU customer data in a US data center must navigate both GDPR requirements and potential US government data requests under the CLOUD Act.
-This creates compliance conflicts.
+Residency also shapes legal risk exposure.
+A US company storing EU customer data in a US data center must navigate both GDPR and potential US government requests under the CLOUD Act, which creates genuine compliance conflicts.
+Strategic residency selection reduces the surface area for those disputes.

 Performance and User Experience